CFBCWorks/Independence40SKN/_items/SKN40Book27.md

 title: Reflections: A Journey to Retirement

-shortdesc: “A collection of poems written by author and teacher Ermileta M. Jeffers-Elliott"
+shortdesc: “A delightful collection of poems by Mrs. Ermileta M. Jeffers-Elliott, celebrating various occasions and inspiring poetic expression."

 categories: [ Poetry ]